chibounisme/word_guesser_game/README.md

 # word_guesser_game
 A terminal game using C++ for guessing randomy picked words from a dictionary file.

-To compile the code please run:
+To compile the code, run:
 `g++ main.cpp sources/Game.cpp -o main`

 To play the game, launch the __*main.exe*__ and specify a dictionary file name  application.